 Living in Mozambique as an expat

 Many Europeans (especially Portuguese) have sought out Mozambique for its tropical weather and stunning beaches.
 Here, their skills are needed in a variety of areas in a country still rebuilding itself after decades of war.
 Thousands of native Portuguese expats now call the country home.
 They work in a diverse range of industries that require technical skills which may be lacking among the local population.
 Popular fields are construction and engineering.

 In addition, the country has excellent tourist attractions and had the fastest-growing tourism industry in the world in the mid-2000s.
 The discovery of one of the largest gas fields in the world off the coast of Mozambique in 2012 has also thrown this East African country into the limelight.

 Expats will need to brush up on their Portuguese to get by, as few locals speak English.
-However, because of proximity to English-speaking South Africa, English media is available.
+However, because of its proximity to English-speaking South Africa, English media is widely available.

 Capital city: Maputo